Graffito of Esmet-Akhom: Religious context

 The inscriptions are from Philae, a prominent ancient Egyptian temple complex.
 Throughout ancient Egypt's history, Philae was held in high regard as one of the supposed burial places of the god Osiris.
 As it was located in the far south of Egypt, it was historically an important place of pilgrimage for followers of the Egyptian religion to the south of Egypt, particularly the populace of the Kingdom of Kush (c.
-1000 BC – AD 350).
+1000 BC – 350 AD).
 The inscriptions were carved on a gateway that was added to the temple by the Roman emperor Hadrian (r.
 117–138); this gateway leading directly towards the Abaton, the sanctuary which was said to enclose the tomb of Osiris's remains.
 Despite the close association with Osiris, the temple was mainly devoted to the goddess Isis, though there is also evidence for worship of deities such as Hathor, Imhotep, Khnum and Nephthys.
 Because of its geographical proximity to Nubia in the south, the temple was also a site of worship of the various originally Nubian deities that were also recognized in the Egyptian religion.

 Mandulis was one of these Nubian deities that were also worshipped throughout Egypt.
 Mandulis was relatively prominent, and was seen at least in southern Egypt as a son of the god Horus.
 Greek and Roman travellers and authors saw Mandulis as a form of the Greek god Aion.
 Due to its geographical location, it is unclear whether Philae was staffed by Egyptians or Nubians.
 As can be gathered from the inscriptions, they were written by a priest of Isis named Nesmeterakhem.
 Nesmeterakhem was at least a third-generation priest of the temple, his father Nesmeterpanakhet and his grandfather Pakhom also having been priests at Philae.
 In the inscriptions, Nesmeterakhem is described as "Scribe of the House of Writings", significant since it demonstrates that he worked with the sacred writings (i.e. hieroglyphs).
 Traditionally, hieroglyphs were seen as the actual writings of the gods.